 About the faculty

 The core activities at the Faculty of Humanities are research, education and dissemination of knowledge.
-The faculty has eight academic departments, offering a wide range of educational programmes at bachelor, graduate and PhD levels.
+The faculty has six academic departments, offering a wide range of educational programmes at bachelor, graduate and PhD levels.
 Read about admission, study structure, guidance options etc.

 The main campus is on Karen Blixens Plads in the northern part of the Örestad on Amager in Copenhagen.
 The campus is a 2-minute walk from the metro station Islands Brygge.